aeirola/slack-irc-client/README.md

         }
         ```

-4. Get user API token for your team at https://api.slack.com/web#authentication
+4. Generate a Test token for your newly created team at https://api.slack.com/docs/oauth-test-tokens
 5. Install `slack-irc-client` from npm

     ```bash